-1. A vehicle changes lanes into the path of another vehicle (without making contact) causing an accident.
+1.)
+A vehicle changes lanes into the path of another vehicle (without making contact) causing an accident.
 The vehicle changing lanes is a noncontact vehicle.

-2. A school bus is stopped on the roadway picking up or discharging pupils and one of the pupils is struck without the school bus being struck.
+2.)
+A school bus is stopped on the roadway picking up or discharging pupils and one of the pupils is struck without the school bus being struck.
 The school bus is a noncontact vehicle.

-3. A pedestrian darts into the roadway causing a motor vehicle to stop suddenly without striking the pedestrian.
+3.)
+A pedestrian darts into the roadway causing a motor vehicle to stop suddenly without striking the pedestrian.
 A following vehicle swerves to avoid the stopped vehicle and collides with a fixed object.
 The first vehicle is a noncontact vehicle.

-2.4.9 transport accident: A transport accident is an accident (1) that involves a transport vehicle in transport, (2) in which the first harmful event is not produced by the discharge of a firearm or explosive device, and (3) that does not directly result from a cataclysm.
+2.4.9 transport accident: A transport accident is an accident (1) that involves a transport vehicle in-transport, (2) in which the first harmful event is not produced by the discharge of a firearm or explosive device, and (3) that does not directly result from a cataclysm where the timing is such that the cataclysm is occurring at the time of the accident.
+(See 2.4.5 Cataclysm)